navkar/Predictions/README.md

 * De-population :open_mouth:
   - Significant chance of 50% reduction in population levels from 2020 to about 4 billion people.
-  - Siginifcant chance of reduction in Animal species as well
+  - Siginifcant chance of reduction in animal species.
 * Smaller sized decentralized governments everywhere.
-* Complete end of Covid-19
+* Complete elimination of Covid-19.
+New revelations about the origins of covid-19.
 * Community Kitchens due to food shortages.
 * Possibility of soil/water radioactive contamination in certain parts of the world.